irapkaist/file_player_thermal/README.md

-# File player for complex urban data set
+# File player for Stereo Thermal Dataset

-Maintainer: Jinyong Jeong (jjy0923@kaist.ac.kr)
+Maintainer: Seungsang Yun (seungsang@kaist.ac.kr)

 This program is a file player for the complex urban data set.
 If a user installs the ROS using "Desktop-Full version", there is only one additional dependent package, except for the ROS default package.
 First, clone this package into the src folder of your desired ROS workspace.